akoidan/pychat/README.md

  5. If you're using firefox you probably need to allow self-assigned certificate for development.
 Open https://localhost:8888 (8888 is API_PORT) and add security exception

 # TODO
+* Move clear cache icon from nav to settings
 * max-width for .reg-container doesn't set current width to max (300px) when there's enought free space
 * http://jsfiddle.net/JnrvG/1/
 * add email confirmation for username or password change